Submitting Your FYS Choices

 The First-Year Seminar (FYS) at Wheaton College is a small discussion-centered class designed for students at the beginning of their college careers.
 It is a semester-long course intended to help you develop some of the fundamental skills required in college: strong reading, critical thinking, and discussion skills; debate and oral presentation skills; writing and research skills.
 Each First-Year Seminar section is dedicated to a topic that reflects the professor’s choice of a theme or an issue related to her/his area of expertise.

-FYS titles and course descriptions for the fall 2014 semester are available on Wheaton’s First-Year Seminar webpage.
+FYS titles and course descriptions for the fall 2016 semester will be available on Wheaton’s First-Year Seminar webpage.

 As you browse through FYS titles and course descriptions, be sure to note the class time each FYS is offered.
 You can check the course time by clicking on “View Course schedule” from the course description page.
-Most FYS sections are scheduled for late morning or early afternoon, but some take place later in the day.
-As you consider the FYS sections in which you are interested, be sure that those sections do not conflict with athletic, extracurricular, or other commitments.
+As you consider the FYS sections in which you are interested, be sure your (8) choices will not conflict with athletic, extracurricular, or other commitments.

-Once you have read more about the available FYS sections, login to InsideWheaton and complete the FYS Preference Form.
+Once you have read and learned more about the available FYS sections, login to insideWheaton and complete the FYS Preference Form, which will be due JUNE 1st.
 You will be asked to list 8 FYS sections that you would be interested in taking—with the understanding that you can be placed in any one of your 8 choices.
 Therefore, be thoughtful about your choices.
-Once you are placed in your First-Year Seminar by June 7th, your placement cannot be changed.
-Please be sure to submit your FYS preference form no later than May 26th.
+Once you are placed in your First-Year Seminar your placement cannot be changed.

 Some tips for choosing FYS sections:

 1.)
 Choose FYS sections that allow you to explore your interests and passions.
-Although it doesn’t need to do so, your FYS can help you explore a potential major.
+Although it doesn’t need to do so, your FYS can help you explore a potential area of intellectual interest.
 You can also simply choose FYS sections about topics that intrigue you.